sidprasad/RewriteVerificationSystem/eq_checker/README.txt

 4. Building trees
 --------------
-Equality Checker 3 allows expects input in linear mathematical notation.
+Equality Checker 3 allows the user the flexibility of providing terms in linear mathematical notation or as trees.

+The -t flag should be used when providing terms in tree form.

 In order to express terms linearly the user must also provide the program with a way to parse expressions into and trees, named 'treeify'.

 For instance, to parse the operator '+':